-2.4.6.4 Certain locations, particularly along coastal areas subjected to high wind events, may require a tank to be designed for wind loadings for wind speeds greater than 90 miles per hour (145 km/hr).
-In such cases, the wind speed shall be increased in multiples of 5 miles per hour (8 km/hr).
-Refer to the wind maps taken from FM Global Loss Prevention Data Sheets 1-28.

-- 2.4.6.5 The wind pressures defined by the above shall be applied to the vertical projected areas of the tank.
-The wind speed, Exposure type and notation that the wind pressures are based on a 3 second peak gust shall be shown on the design drawings. - 2.4.6.6 In cases where a tank is to be erected in a location that requires a wind speed greater than that originally FM Approved, revised drawings shall be submitted to FM Approvals for review and Approval. - 2.4.7 An earthquake load shall be considered for all tanks located in FM Global Earthquake Zones 50year through 500-year.
+- 2.4.6.4 Certain locations, particularly along coastal areas subjected to high wind events, may require a tank to be designed for wind loadings for wind speeds greater than 90 miles per hour (145 km/hr).
+In such cases, the wind speed shall be increased in multiples of 5 miles per hour (8 km/hr). - 2.4.6.5 The wind pressures defined by the above shall be applied to the vertical projected areas of the tank.
+The wind speed, Exposure type and notation that the wind pressures are based on a 3 second peak gust shall be shown on the design drawings. - 2.4.6.6 In cases where a tank is to be erected in a location that requires a wind speed greater than that originally certified, revised drawings shall be submitted to the certification agency for review and certification. - 2.4.7 An earthquake load shall be considered for all tanks located in Earthquake Zones 50-year through 500-year.
 The method to be used takes into account impulsive and convective (sloshing) actions of the liquid in flexible steel tanks fixed to rigid or flexible foundations.
-For details, see paragraph 2.19 of this Standard. - 2.4.7.1 FM Approvals recognizes five (5) earthquake zones: 50-year; 100-year; 250-year; 500-year; and >500-year.With this methodology, Earthquake Zone 50-year is the most severe.
-These earthquake zones are unique to FM Global and FM Approvals and do not necessarily correlate with the zoning of other code bodies such as the AWWA.
-Refer to the earthquake maps contained in FM Global Loss Prevention Data Sheet 1-2 to determine the applicable earthquake zone.
+For details, see paragraph 2.19 of this standard. - 2.4.7.1 the certification agency recognizes five (5) earthquake zones: 50-year; 100-year; 250-year; 500-year; and >500-year.
+With this methodology, Earthquake Zone 50-year is the most severe.
+These earthquake zones are unique and do not necessarily correlate with the zoning of other code bodies such as the AWWA.
 An approximate correlation is shown in Table 2.4.7-1.